Skip to content

 Advanced State Management Patterns

-Use namespaces to organize state data and avoid conflicts:
+Use hierarchical keys to organize complex state data and prevent conflicts:

 go